SegersIan/architecture-handbook/nuggets-of-wisdom.md

 > There are no wrong answers in architecture, only expensive ones
 * Source: [Fundamentals of Software Architecture](https://fundamentalsofsoftwarearchitecture.com/) - Chapter 5, p74

+> Developers are drawn to complexity like months to a flame, frequently with the same result.
+* Neal Ford

 ## TODO